-Report: NCAA investigating Nebraska’s Scott Frost, program
+NCAA investigating Nebraska football program

 LINCOLN, Neb.
-(AP) — The NCAA is investigating Nebraska coach Scott Frost and his program for several suspected violations, including analysts working in improper roles during games and practices and unauthorized off-campus workouts, according to a report by The Action Network.
+(AP) — Nebraska announced Wednesday that the NCAA is looking into its football program after a report said Cornhuskers staff improperly used analysts and consultants with the knowledge of coach Scott Frost and even moved workouts off campus last year when such activities were banned during the pandemic.

+“The University of Nebraska Athletic Department has been working collaboratively with the NCAA to review a matter concerning our football program,” athletic director Trev Alberts said in a prepared statement.
+“We appreciate the dialogue we have had with the NCAA and cannot comment further on specifics of this matter.”

-Citing unidentified sources, the report said Nebraska has “significant video footage” confirming practice violations occurred in the presence of Frost and other assistants.
+Citing unidentified sources, The Action Network report said Nebraska has “significant video footage” confirming practice violations occurred in the presence of Frost and other assistants.

 The NCAA has interviewed Frost, current and former staff members, administrators and football players, and Frost has hired an attorney.
 The alleged violations occurred in the last 12 months.

-In a text message to The Associated Press on Wednesday, Nebraska athletic director Trev Alberts said he would “comment soon.”
-Alberts was hired as athletic director in July after Bill Moos unexpectedly announced his retirement.

-The report comes less than two weeks before the Cornhuskers open Frost’s fourth season with a game at Illinois.
+The report comes less than two weeks before the Huskers open Frost’s fourth season with a game at Illinois.
 Frost, who quarterbacked the Huskers to the 1997 national championship, returned to his alma mater after being named national coach of the year for leading Central Florida to a 13-0 record in 2017.

 Frost has struggled at Nebraska, going 12-20 in his first three years and never finishing higher than fifth in the Big Ten West.
 The program has had four straight losing seasons, its most in a row since the late 1950s.